firefly-oss/lib-transactional-engine/TUTORIAL.md

 - @Header("name"): inject a single outbound header
 - @Headers: inject all headers as Map<String,String>
 - @Input or @Input("key"): inject the step input (or a key from a Map input)
+- @Variable("name"): inject a variable from SagaContext.variables()
+- @Variables: inject the full variables map (Map<String,Object>)
 - SagaContext: injected by type

+Also handy: use @SetVariable("name") on a step method to store its return value into variables under that name.

+Why this exists
+Parameter injection eliminates boilerplate and makes step methods explicit about their dependencies.
+Declare what you need; the engine injects it.

+Quick rules (cheat sheet):
+- You can combine multiple annotations in one method signature; order doesn’t matter.
+- Only SagaContext can be left unannotated; other parameters should be annotated.
+- You can have at most one unannotated non-SagaContext parameter; it will receive the step input (same as @Input).
+More than one triggers a startup error.
+- Types must match: @Header -> String, @Headers -> Map, @Variables -> Map.

 Example in this travel saga:
 ```java